gurukulams/gurukulam/site/content/books/12-biology/botany/plant_ecology/principles-of-ecology/dispersal_of_fruits_and_seeds.md

 * Feathery Appendages: Seeds or fruits may have feathery appendages which greatly increase their buoyancy to disperse to high altitudes.
 Examples: Vernonia and Asclepias.

-* C ensor mechanisms: The fruits of many plants open in such a way that the seeds can escape only when the fruit is violently shaken by a strong wind.
+* Censor mechanisms: The fruits of many plants open in such a way that the seeds can escape only when the fruit is violently shaken by a strong wind.
 Examples: Aristolochia and Poppy.

 Guess!!
 Who am I…….?
 I am dispersed by ant and I have caruncle.